 Switching roles can actually serve to delegitimize the person who is dancing their “other” role.
 There are a host of reasons why you might think it’s a good idea to switch, but the truth is that most ambidancetrous dancers are dancing that role because they want to do it.
 To take that away from them is to undermine them as a dancer in that role.

 Similarly, when someone offers me a back-handed compliment, it undermines the work I’ve put into learning to lead.
 I didn’t choose to learn to lead on a whim.
-In fact, I’ve taken workshops and classes, and I actively dance both roles at a dance (choosing to lead, rather than leading because there’s an overabundance of follows).
-Leading is not a hobby — it is something I choose to do.
+In fact, I’ve taken workshops and classes as a lead, and I actively dance both roles at a dance (choosing to lead, rather than leading because there’s an overabundance of follows).
+Leading is not a passive action — it is something I choose to do.

 Go forth, and dance with everyone!